 - Are you panicking?

-- Have you forced yourself to become a writer only to be continuously frustrated over the quality of the work you produce?
+- Are you continually frustrated over the quality of the work you produce?

 - Has it been longer than five minutes since you wrote your last cohesive sentence?

 - Are you struggling to even write an email?